MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

   which it was created, unless you explicitly specify a different scope.
 - When code running in a runspace references an item, PowerShell searches the scope hierarchy, starting with the current scope and proceeding through each parent scope.
-If the item isn't found, a new item is created in the current scope.
-If it finds a match, the value of the item is retrieved from the scope where is was found.
-If you change value, the item copied to the current scope so that the change only affects the current scope.
+  - If the item isn't found, a new item is created in the current scope.
+  - If it finds a match, the value of the item is retrieved from the scope where is was found.
+  - If you change value, the item is copied to the current scope so that the change only affects the current scope.
 - If you explicitly create an item that shares its name with an item in a different scope, the original item might be hidden by the new item, but it isn't overridden or changed.